 - 115-volt outlet to power laptops and other household items — comes standard on Sahara and Rubicon models, optional package in 2-door and 4-door sport models

 Cadillac Escalade — For The Epicurean Traveler

-With ample cargo space, a luxurious and comfortable cabin, three TV screens to keep back-seat passengers entertained, and many of the advanced safety features available in the other vehicles on this list, the Cadillac Escalade is ideal for me.
+With ample cargo space, a luxurious and comfortable cabin, three TV screens to keep back-seat passengers entertained, and many of the advanced safety features available in the other vehicles on this list, the Cadillac Escalade is ideal for for foodie travelers like me.

 There are many features of the Cadillac Escalade that I love including:

 - Wireless smartphone charger for Android devices and compatible for iPhones with a special case